dmitry-strungar/russia-housing-market-analysis-bi/dataset/README_ENG.md

 # Dataset

-The original dataset is not included directly in this repository.
+The dataset and Power BI (.pbix) file are not included in this repository.

 ## Reason

-The data file is significant in size and is located on an external source.
+The Power BI file exceeds 100 MB, which is above GitHub’s file size limits.

+Therefore, the project cannot be uploaded directly to the repository.

 ## Data Source